ou’ve likely already heard the buzz about WannaCry, the global ransomware attack that affected thousands of companies on

 - Who manages your user identities?

-- How do know if your network has been compromised?
+- How do you know if your network has been compromised?

 - Do you have a proper backup solution in place that can remedy data loss or any other kind of IT disaster?

 If your IT team cannot answer these questions, you should likely consider a different IT solution.
 Contact an Aldridge representative today to learn more about how your business can bolster its network against a cyberattack.